isomerpages/csc-inn/_playbook/2c-secret-santa.md

    ![Draw Names send invitation](/images/Draw Names send invitation.JPG)

-##### Send Admin Instructions
+#### Send Admin Instructions

 **Step 6**
-In the **admin instructions** which will be sent before your program begins, inform participants that they will draw their alloted names when they accept your invitation by your deadline.
+In the **admin instructions** which will be sent before your programme begins, inform participants that they will draw their alloted names when they accept your invitation by your deadline.

-##### Pre-Program Setup Part 2
+#### Pre-Program Setup Part 2

 **Step 7**
 You will be able to view a list of drawn names **after** participants draw their alloted names upon accepting your invitation.
 Create **breakout rooms** for different pairs in your scheduled Zoom meeting.

-##### Program Commences: Icebreaker
+#### Programme Commences: Icebreaker

 **Step 8**
-Refer participants to the pre-program task assigned via Draw Names, then move them into the **pre-assigned breakout rooms** (step 9) for introductory exchanges and further discussion.
+Refer participants to the pre-programme task assigned via Draw Names, then move them into the **pre-assigned breakout rooms** (step 9) for introductory exchanges and further discussion.